saurbkumar/mongoCrud/Readme.md

 - You need a mongoDB up and running.
 To do that, use docker
   You can run it as a [docker](https://hub.docker.com/_/mongo) or install it as a [standalone application](https://www.mongodb.com/try/download/community)
+  Note: In your local setup, by default service will connect to the test database.
+To see the database name and database authentication details see default.json file
 - Node.js > v14 needed.
 You can get it [here](https://nodejs.org/en/download/)
 - Better install mocha on global level `npm install --global mocha`